-Happy Fall, DS readers!
-It’s Erin from Elizabeth Joan Designs here again to share a fun craft with you.
+This Pinecone Scale Pumpkin is such a fun, fall craft.
 Don’t you just love this time of year?
 Seriously, fall is my favorite.
 I love the changing leaves and cozy evenings snuggled in a blanket.
-There are just so many wonderful things that the autumn brings!
-Since my love for fall is so strong, I thought that now would be a great time to share this Pinecone Scale Pumpkin.
+There are just so many wonderful things that autumn brings!
+Since my love for fall is so strong this craft makes for the perfect weekend craft.

 Pinecone Scale Pumpkin

 This little project is super cheap to whip up and you probably already have most of the supplies on hand.
-To make this sweet, seasonal art piece, here’s what you will need:
+To make this sweet, seasonal art piece, here’s what you will need.
+Affiliate links provided for your convenience.

 - Canvas (or any material that would make a good background)